 Prof. Henny Bos, University of Amsterdam

 Henny Bos is professor of sexual and gender diversity in families and youth.
-Her long-standing research work concerns same-sex parenting families, focusing for instance on the parental relationships, social support systems, reasons and motives for pregnancy, concerns about stigmatization and coping strategies, among mothers and mothers-to-be in lesbian motherhood.
+Her long-standing research work concerns same-sex parenting families, focusing for instance on the parental relationships, social support systems, reasons and motives for pregnancy, and concerns about stigmatization and coping strategies, among mothers and mothers-to-be in lesbian motherhood.
 Her talk will concern the potential queering of motherhood(s) and mothering.

 Dr. Tine Davis, Radboud University

 Tine Davids is assistant professor in anthropology and development studies.
-Her expertise is on the politicization of motherhood and together with Karin Willemse (assistant professor of history of Africa, and of gender and Islam) she is working on a book project regarding motherhood with a special focus on belonging and the politics of belonging.
+Her expertise is on the politicization of motherhood and together with Karin Willemse (assistant professor of history of Africa, and of gender and Islam), she is working on a book project regarding motherhood with a special focus on belonging and the politics of belonging.
 The edited volume will be presented at the Winter school during a panel session with presentations by several of the authors.
 Both Karin and Tine have a long term involvement with LOVA.

 Dr. Josje Weusten, Maastricht University

 Josje Weusten is a lecturer and researcher in Cultural, Literature and Gender studies focused on the representation of motherhood in Dutch society.
-In her presentation she will talk about the way motherhood is- and has been framed over time in Dutch narratives of contemporary literature.
+In her presentation, she will talk about the way motherhood is- and has been framed over time in Dutch narratives of contemporary literature.